Photo: Bella Scottsdale / Ryan Nicole

 4. How Do They Engage With the Crowd?

 Ask the DJ how they typically handle wedding announcements.
-Some DJs only play music, while some are also skilled emcees.
+Some only play music, while others are full-service DJs that double as skilled emcees!

 5. Do They Work Alone or as Part of a Team?

-If your DJ has a medical or family emergency on your wedding day, will they be able to send a replacement DJ to handle the job?
+If your DJ has a medical or family emergency on your wedding day, could they send a replacement to handle the job?
 Make sure they have a backup plan!

 6. Are They Insured?